 Instructions

 - Heat your oven.
-You want the oven to be super hot when you roast the potatoes, so start by getting your oven on 250C/480F fan.
+You want the oven to be nice and hot when you roast the potatoes, so start by getting your oven on 400F/200C fan.

 - Cook the potatoes.
 Transfer the potatoes to a large, oven-proof dish or tray that’s big enough to fit them all on one layer (or use two).
 Pour over the garlic butter sauce and mix it through the potatoes so that they’re all coated.
-Turn the oven down to 200C/390F and roast for 40 minutes, giving them a stir halfway through the cooking time.
+Roast for 30 – 40 minutes (check after 30 – some ovens are more powerful than others!), stirring halfway through the cooking time.

 Notes